-The Constabulary adheres to the Chartered Institute for Public Finance Accountants (CIPFA): Delivering Good Governance in Local Government (2016) framework, which sets the standard for local authority governance in the UK.
+F Rationale The Constabulary adheres to the Chartered Institute for Public Finance Accountants (CIPFA): Delivering Good Governance in Local Government (2016) framework, which sets the standard for local authority governance in the UK.
 Furthermore, the publication of the International Framework: Good Governance in the Public Sector (CIPFA/IFAC, 2014), contains seven principles for good governance applicable to local government, which the constabulary has adopted and built its own governance framework around.
-The principal statutory framework within which Constabulary operates, includes the following:

-- Police Reform and Social Responsibility Act 2011 - Policing Protocol Order 2011 - Financial Management Code of Practice (Home Office, 2013) - Strategic Policing Requirement (Home Office, 2015)
+The principal statutory framework within which Constabulary operates, includes the following: Police Reform and Social Responsibility Act 2011 Police in Particular 2011 Policing Protocol Order 2011 Financial Management Code of Practice (Home Office, 2013) Strategic Policing Requirement (Home Office, 2015)

 Without a framework in place to adhere and comply with the requirements outlined in these frameworks, we would be vulnerable to scrutiny from several sources, and exposed to reputation damages undermining confidence in policing.
 Locally we have a joint scheme of governance in place between the Police and Crime Commissioner and the Constabulary, through which we set out how we will conduct business efficiently and effectively in accordance with the statutory framework within which we operate.
 Earlier in 2023 it was recognised that the capacity at Chief Officer level to oversee planning and performance management has been challenging to manage, with limited capacity to lead the breadth of organisational activity across the Chief Officer portfolio.
-To address this a third ACC role was introduced in the spring of 2023, to head up our "Strategic Planning & Performance" Portfolio.

-Across the South West region there are several collaborative partnerships in which Avon & Somerset is a member.
-These include operational functions such as the South West Regional Organised Crime Unit (SWROCU), South West Forensics (SWF) and organisational functions such as the South West Police Procurement Service (SWPPS).
+To address this a third ACC role was introduced in the spring of 2023, to head up our "Strategic Planning & Performance" Portfolio.Across the South West region there are several collaborative partnerships in which Avon & Somerset is a member.
+These include operational functions such as the South West Regional Organised Crime Unit (SWROCU).
+South West Forensics (SWF) and organisational functions such functions such as the South West Regional Organised Crime Unit (SWROCU), South West Forensics (SWF) and organisational functions such as the South West Police Procurement Service (SWPPS).
 Each of these have their own governance and oversight arrangements, which ultimately report into a regional strategic board where regional PCC's and CC's retain oversight.
 While these arrangements exist, it is recognise that more could be done to clarify the governance arrangements, particularly to ensure that the provide clarity in the support and enabling of performance and strategic objectives.

+Mitigated Assessment 9

+Mitigated Impact Score 3

+Mitigated Likelihood Score 3
-Risk PR/740 was reviewed with ACC Will WHITE on 15/08/24 and considered five elements

-- (1) Risk description.

-- (2) Causes of the risk.

-- (3) Controls / Mitigations completed.

-- (4) Controls / Mitigations planned.

-- (5) Projections for future mitigated risk assessment scores.

-The Corporate Risk should be reframed to "Governance - Business decisions are made outside of due process and without audit trail" to reflect the outcome as opposed to not adhering to local processes.

-Local governance documentation is not defined, reviewed, updated, communicated and applied to ensure understanding.
+Quarter 2 Risk Mitigations update Risk PR/740 was reviewed with ACC Will WHITE on 15/08/24 and considered five elements • (1) Risk description.
+(2) Causes of the risk.
+(3) Controls / Mitigations completed.
+(4) Controls / Mitigations planned.
+(5) Projections for future mitigated risk assessment scores.
+Rationale Description The Corporate Risk should be reframed to "Governance - Business decisions are made outside of due process and without audit trail" to reflect the outcome as opposed to not adhering to local processes.
+Cause of the risk Local governance documentation is not defined, reviewed, updated, communicated and applied to ensure understanding.
 Behaviours are not compliant with defined governance processes.